sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 a class with methods for `get_x()`, `get_y()`, `get_width()`, and
 `get_height()`, so you cannot iter over it.

-Note that `cairo.Region` will no longer work in GTK+ 3
+Note that `cairo.Region` will no longer work in GTK 3

 (For more details, see
 <http://developer.gnome.org/pangomm/2.28/annotated.html>)

 #### Replacing pixmaps with Cairo

-You need to replace your pixmaps with Cairo in GTK+ 3.
+You need to replace your pixmaps with Cairo in GTK 3.

 ### Taking a screenshot and making a thumbnail